Wonders of Paris in 24 Hours | A Whirlwind One Day Itinerary

 Luckily, Hexagone Café is just around the corner from Tour Montparnasse, which makes it a convenient stop.
 They have one of the most aromatic coffees with the perfect créma plus the area is not too touristy.

-Time to take another walk through the nearby Montparnasse Cemetery, then on to the Jardin de Luxembourg for a quick – and free – scenic stroll.
-End up at Shakespeare & Company, a second-hand English language bookshop by the Seine, opposite Notre-Dame.
+Time to take another walk through the nearby Montparnasse Cemetery, then on to the Jardin de Luxembourg and the Pantheon for a quick – and free – scenic stroll – before heading to Paris’ most famous attraction.

-If you time your day right, you’ll be getting to the Eiffel Tower right before sunset.
+If you time your day right, you’ll be getting to the Eiffel Tower right around sunset.

-If you plan to climb to the top of the Eiffel Tower you will need to give yourself at least 2 hours if taking the stairs.
+If you plan to climb to the top of the Eiffel Tower, you will need to give yourself at least 2 hours if taking the stairs.
+Chances are, if you only have one day in Paris, you will not have time to climb the tower.

 You can take a series of lifts or elevators to the top, although there is often a 30-minute wait on the second floor to get on the next elevator.
-So, if you don’t want to wait for the elevators, or you are in for a cardio workout, you can take the 1665 stairs to the top.
+The crowds are insane!
+So, if you don’t want to wait for the elevators, you have the time, and you are in for a cardio workout, you can take the 1665 stairs to the top.

 Another option if visiting with kids who cannot or simply do not want to go all the way to the top of the tower, is to take the stairs or lift only to the second floor or just enjoy the view from below.
-After the sun sets, stick around and watch the tower twinkle with lights.
+Find a nice grassy area to sit and watch the tower twinkle with lights.

-By this point in the night, you’ll probably be getting hungry, and your feet may be tired from walking.
+By this point in the night, you’ll probably be getting tired.
 Catch a cab and ask for a scenic route that will take you by the Arc de Triomphe and down the famous Av.
-Champs Elysees on your way to dinner.
+Champs Elysees on your way back to your hotel.

 Is 24 hours in Paris enough?